-Over the years I have worked with Olympians, as well as professional and Division 1 college athletes.
-They tend to be extremely successful in the MBA admissions process, and share many common strengths.
+Over the years I have worked with Olympians, including some who are competing this year, as well as professional and Division 1 college athletes.
+They tend to be extremely successful in the MBA admissions process and share many common strengths.

 You don’t succeed as an elite athlete without failing a lot along the way.
 Olympians understand how to contextualize setbacks without internalizing them and use failure as a motivational tool.

 Have you ever heard the expression “Champions are made when no one is watching?”
 My elite athlete clients work incredibly hard.
 Instead of saying that they don’t have time to study for the GMAT, they simply get up at 5am and study.

 - Ability to ask for help